-Julie Totten, President and Founder.
+Julie Totten, Founder.
 In 1990, Julie lost her brother, who was undiagnosed, to suicide.
 A year later, after learning about depression, she helped her father get diagnosed for this condition.
-Julie recently formed Families for Depression Awareness to help others understand depression and reduce stigma associated with the condition.
-Julie has built her career in marketing, developing strategic marketing plans and promotional campaigns for Internet companies, educational firms, and marketing organizations.
-Julie received her MBA from Babson College where she was a winner of the prestigious Douglass Business Plan competition.
-Julie received her bachelor of business degree from the University of Massachusetts in 1987.
+Julie formed Families for Depression Awareness in 2001 to help others understand depression and reduce stigma associated with the condition.

 Cathy Freedberg, Secretary.
 Cathy has a BS in Accounting from North Adams State College and is a seasoned professional with 20 years of nonprofit experience.
 She has worked and volunteered for organizations in a variety of administrative, fundraising, program, and board positions.
 Recent staff positions were with The Lionheart Foundation and the Jewish Community Centers of Greater Boston.
 Cathy also is involved in her community as a board member of Web of Benefit, a domestic violence organization, and the Needham Women’s Club.
 She also serves as a Needham Town Meeting member, a committee member for the Needham Coalition for Youth Substance Abuse Prevention, and works with several other local organizations.
 Cathy was raised in North Adams, Massachusetts and moved to Boston in 1977.
 She currently lives in Needham with her husband Richard.
 Their son, Andrew, attends the University of Denver.